Mathématique: Chapter 55

 “I hated the idea of sleeping,” Jackson said, “so I taught you to play checkers.”

-“But I’d learned the game before,” Vala whispered, like maybe she was smiling.
+“But I’d learned the game before,” Vala replied, like she was smiling.
 “I beat you.”

-Young swallowed hard, staring at the floor, thinking of them in the infirmary, a board set up between them.
+Young swallowed, staring at the floor, thinking of them in the infirmary, a board set up between them.
 Trying not to see it, seeing it all the same.

 “What about the second time?”
 Jackson asked, like maybe he was smiling too.